danielsantander/cyberdev/kali-linux/docs/04_dig_command.md

 <hr>

 ## Query Specific Name Server
-`dig` by default usese the servers listed in `/etc/reolv.conf` file.
+`dig` by default uses the servers listed in `/etc/reolv.conf` file.

-Use the `@` symbol folled by the name server ip address or hostname to specify a name server against which the query will be executed.
+Use the `@` symbol followed by the name server ip address or hostname to specify a name server against which the query will be executed.

-Example: query the Google name server (8.8.8.8) for the `linux.org` domain.
+**Example:** query the Google name server (8.8.8.8) for the `linux.org` domain.
 ```shell
 $ dig linux.org @8.8.8.8